Worcester Bosch Boiler Repair: Faults and Costs

 HomeBlogWorcester repair

 Worcester Bosch is one of the most widely fitted boiler brands in the UK, and the Greenstar range — combi, system and heat-only — is generally reliable.
 But no boiler runs forever without attention, and certain faults crop up again and again.
-This guide explains what tends to go wrong, what you can sensibly check before paying anyone, where the line is between a homeowner job and a Gas Safe job, and roughly what each repair costs.

 If your boiler is showing a specific code, our dedicated guide to Worcester Bosch error codes decodes the common EA, E9 and A1 messages.
 If the symptom is purely no hot water with the heating still working, the more focused page on Worcester Bosch: no hot water walks through that one in detail.
 This page is the wider repair picture.